-The Company's investments include equity investments in private companies and partnerships, investments in registered mutual funds, and warrants of public and private companies.
+The Company's investments include equity investments in private companies and partnerships, investments in registered mutual funds and warrants of public and private companies.
 Equity investments in private companies are accounted for at fair value, as required by accounting guidance or if the fair value option was elected, or at cost.
 Investments in partnerships are accounted for under the equity method, which is generally the net asset value, or at cost.
 Investments in registered mutual funds are accounted for at fair value.
-Company-owned warrants with a cashless exercise option are valued at fair value, while warrants without a cashless exercise option are valued at cost.
+Company-owned warrants with a cashless exercise option are valued at fair value.